Vasconcellos-cipher/Tkinter-GUI-Projects-Showcase/README.md

 Welcome to my repository of desktop applications built with **Python** and **Tkinter**.

-This repository serves as a practical portfolio where I apply concepts of **Object-Oriented Programming (OOP)**, software development, data persistence, and desktop application design.
+This repository serves as a practical portfolio where I apply concepts of **Object-Oriented Programming (OOP)**, software development, GUI design, data persistence, networking fundamentals, cryptography fundamentals, and problem-solving through progressively more challenging projects.

-As my studies progress, new projects will be added, ranging from basic programming exercises to cybersecurity and automation tools.
+The goal is to build a collection of practical applications while continuously improving programming, software engineering, and desktop application development skills.

 ---